Get Free Seats (Applicable on all courses)

 Course Overview

 As RFID is gaining momentum, a market survey revealed that there are very few experts available to design, deploy, and problem solve RFID following the Healthcare level of validation and procedures.
 Which equally applies to various other industries, and there is an urgent need to train human resources to handle the upcoming RFID revolution.
 RFID has seen many use cases including the second World War, where the Identification of Friend or Foe aircraft was happening with RFID.
+There are many varies of use cases and varied versions of components that are used in the industry; therefore, it is essential to know the differences in what to use and when.

+This course is intended to educate its learners with the fundamentals in operating and maintaining RFID, Solutioning, and to fill the gaps in learning needs of various technologies associated with RFID.
 Overall, this course will enable maintenance managers and technicians to be aware of the importance of active maintenance schedules for RFID, and for business modeling teams to ideate and conceive newer product ideas and implementation in our workflows making our lives more automated.
+This Zoe training course will empower you with the consciousness of knowing the importance of technology aspects of RFID, various Types and Applications, as well as how to go about planning and carrying out the maintenance activities efficiently.

 Course Objectives